klean2050/allanlab/_pages/home.md

      style="float: center" width="570" height="350" />
 </p>

 Hey :wave: My name is Kleanthis and I come from Athens, Greece.
 I am a PhD Student in Computer Science at the [University of Southern California](https://www.usc.edu/) :v: and a member of the [Signal Analysis and Interpretation Lab](https://sail.usc.edu/), advised by Professor [Shrikanth Narayanan](https://sail.usc.edu/people/shri.html).
+I previously obtained my Diploma in Electrical and Computer Engineering from the National Technical University of Athens, where I completed my thesis under the supervision of Professor Petros Maragos.
 I work on the broad field of Human-Centered Machine Intelligence.

-My research interests include but are not limited to:
+My research interests include:

 * Music and Multimodal Information Retrieval
 * Affective Computing and Emotion Research
 * Behavioral and Biomedical Signal Processing
 * Explainable and Trustworthy Machine Learning

-Feel free to get in touch through my [contact details](https://klean2050.github.io/contact/) or at [LinkedIn](https://klean2050.github.io/contact/) & [Twitter](https://www.linkedin.com/in/kleanthis-avramidis-274a91114/) :bird:
+Feel free to get in touch through my [contact details](https://klean2050.github.io/contact/) or at [LinkedIn](https://www.linkedin.com/in/kleanthis-avramidis-274a91114/) & [Twitter](https://twitter.com/KAvramidis) :bird: